 Also, whenever I travel, I will always listen to music.
 If its in the car, I'll listen to the radio, or if its for a long journey, I'll listen to songs of my own with earphones.
 I'll always listen to music if I'm on public transport or if I'm walking somewhere without company.

 I've been to a collection of music festivals additionally.
 This year I attended two days of the Wireless festival weekend, along with V festival.
 Wireless is a R&B and Hip Hop festival and V festival is mainly a pop festival, although it does cater to most music genres and tastes.
+Who with?

 If I find a song which makes me think of someone, or makes me think that a certain person will like it, I will always either send them the song or play it when I am with them.
 When I am with friends in a relaxed atmosphere, we usually will play our music through speakers.
 My friends and I all have quite a range of music tastes, so it's typically quite difficult to play a variation of songs which we all like when we are all together at a gathering.

 Although, I do primarily listen to music by myself to relax and for escapism.
+How?

 90% of the music I listen to is from my own library on my phone.
 I use Apple Music to stream and download music - on this app, there are pre-made curated playlists for all genres of music.
 I tend to listen to the R&B/ Soul and Hip Hop/ Rap playlists.
 I will always listen to music when getting ready in order to make time seem to go faster, and create an upbeat mood.
 When in the car for short journeys I will listen to the radio, although, my typical music taste played on mainstream radio stations, so for longer journeys I will always listen to my own music.